dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 I wanted a design that was easy to build (no soldering or finicky construction).
 The perfect thing would be to buy a bunch of stuff that plugs together, and ends up being cool.
-I wanted something I wouldn't be embarrassed to be seen using in your local coffee shop.
+I wanted something I wouldn't be embarrassed to be seen using out in the wild.

 The design of this thing is important.
 You'll see that this drives some of the purchasing decisions.